SQA Results Day: What next if you're staying on at school?

 ...my grades are worse than I expected?

 Try not to worry – you still have options no matter your results.

 This year SQA is providing a free appeals service for schools, colleges and training providers.
-That means if your final result is lower than the estimate grade your school or college supplied to SQA, your teachers can appeal the result providing they have your permission, and sufficient evidence to support the initial estimate.
+You will be able to appeal your provisional grades from Friday 25 June.
+The appeal service will be open until Thursday 12 August.
 If you have any questions about your results, speak to your school or college first.
 More information is available on the SQA website.

-Don’t forget, college can also be a good option for resitting Highers.
-You can combine re-takes with a fresh start as well as a useful introduction to more independent study.
+Don’t forget, college can also be a good option.
+It can be a fresh start as well as a useful introduction to more independent study.

 Where else can I get advice?

-The SQA will run its Candidate Advice Line on 0345 279 1000 from 8am on Tuesday, 4 August 2020, until Friday, 7 August 2020, answering questions about your results, and your Scottish Qualifications Certificate.
+The SQA will run its Candidate Advice Line on 0345 279 1000 on Tuesday, 10 August 2021, answering questions about your results, and your Scottish Qualifications Certificate.

-Skills Development Scotland's Results Helpline will be available from 8am on Tuesday, 4 August 2020, contactable on 0808 100 8000.
+Skills Development Scotland's Results Helpline will be available on Tuesday, 10 August 2021 from 8am until 8pm, contactable on 0808 100 8000.
 Their expert careers advisers will be on hand to discuss options and next steps such as course vacancies at UK colleges and universities, Confirmation and Clearing, Modern, Foundation and Graduate Apprenticeships and jobs or volunteering.

-As well as running from 8am to 8pm on results day, SDS's Results Helpline will also be open on 5 August from 8am to 8pm, 6 and 7 August from 9am to 5pm and 10 to 12 August from 9am to 5pm.
+As well as running from 8am to 8pm on results day, SDS's Results Helpline will also be open on 10 and 11 August from 8am to 8pm, 12 and 13 August from 9am to 5pm and 16 to 18 August from 9am to 5pm.